 The purpose of the provider certification process is to promote provider-based care management in the market while also setting up guardrails to ensure that providers are ready to perform this critical role by Tailored Care Management launch.
-Through its contracts with Tailored Plans/PIHPs, the Department will require Tailored Plans/PIHPs to contract with all certified AMH+ practices and
+Through its contracts with Tailored Plans / LME/MCOs, the Department requires Tailored Plans / LME/MCOs to contract with all certified AMH+ practices and CMAs in each region for Tailored Care Management, similar to the current requirement on Standard Plans to contract with all Tier 3 AMHs.